Bloom Filters in Adversarial Environments: Our Techniques

 To initialize the hash function $g$, instead of using a universal hash function we use a very high independence function (which in turn is also constructed based on cuckoo hashing) based on the work of Pagh and Pagh~\cite{PaghP08} and Dietzfelbinger and Woelfel~\cite{DietzfelbingerW03}.
 They showed how to construct a family $G$ of hash functions so that on any given set of $k$ inputs it behaves like a truly random function with high probability.
 Furthermore, a function in $G$ can be evaluated in constant time (in the RAM model), and its description can be stored using roughly $O(k\log{|V|})$ bits (where $V$ is the range of the function).

-Note that the guarantee of the function acting random holds only for sets $S$ of size $k$ that are \emph{chosen in advance}.
-In our case the set is not chosen in advance but rather chosen adaptively and adversarially.
-However, Berman \etalcite{BermanHKN13} showed that the same construction of Pagh and Pagh actually holds {\em even when the set of queries is chosen adaptively}.
+Note that the guarantee of the function acting randomly holds only for sets $S$ of size $k$ that are \emph{chosen in advance}.
+In our case, the set is not chosen in advance but rather chosen adaptively and adversarially.
+However, Berman \etalcite{BermanHKN13} showed that the construction of Pagh and Pagh still works {\em even when the set of queries is chosen adaptively}.

 At this point, one solution would be to use the family of functions $G$ setting $k=t+n$, with the analysis of Berman et al.\ as the hash function $g$ and the structure of the Cuckoo hashing dictionary.
 To get an error of $\eps$, we set $|V| = O\paren{\leps}$ and get an adversarial resilient Bloom filter that is resilient for $t$ queries and uses $O\paren{n\leps + t\leps}$ bits of memory.
 However, our goal is to get a memory size of $O\paren{n\leps + t}$.